 Generally, you can expect penetration testing pricing to cost between $5,000 and $30,000.
-However, depending on the breadth of vulnerability scanning and the types of penetration tests you require, you could see costs escalate to as high as $100,000.
+However, depending on the breadth of vulnerability scanning and the types of penetration tests you require, you could see costs escalate to $60,000 or higher.

-It’s always wise to plan ahead for costing penetration testing service!
+It’s always wise to plan ahead for the cost of penetration testing service!
 In this guide, we’ll take you through what can affect the average pen test cost, and why it’s worth investing in high-quality support.

 How Much Does Penetration Testing Cost?